davebenson/doom4-walkthrough/README.md

 ## Mission 9: Accessing the Helix Stone
 This really just involves interacting with a few screens, in all cases, the in-game waypoint takes you there.

-SECRET 9.6 "Samuel Hayden Model, Toxicguy" is found in the circular archive room.
+SECRET 9.6, COLLECTIBLE 9.2 "Samuel Hayden Model, Toxicguy" is found in the circular archive room.
 Look on the upper floor for a red display screen (there's another similar display in a cyan color: ignore it).
 Behind it, a single archive cell's light is red -- all the other lights are yellow.
 Interact with this to obtain the doll.

 The anteroom to Olivia's Lab holds CODEX ENTRY "UAC Personnel / Olivia Pierce".